jisotalo/jisotalo.github.io/_posts/2023-09-03-running-twincat-3-projects-locally-with-usermode-runtime.md

 I have always disliked the feature of the TwinCAT 3 that you need to run it in your development PC kernel level, just like on a real PLC hardware.
 Other systems, such as TwinCAT 2, Codesys 2 and Codesys 3, run the PLC software in separate soft-PLC application on Windows.

 As the TC3 is running in kernel, having different catastrophic faults (divide by zero, null pointer, etc..)  can lead to the blue screen of death (BSOD) in Windows.
 This causes unnecessary reboots and loss of data, in addition to the wasted working hours.
-Not to mention forever-loops and other "user-errors" that can happen during development.
+Not to mention forever-loops and other user-errors that can happen during development.

 ![image](https://github.com/jisotalo/jisotalo.github.io/assets/13457157/7e1e0b2f-5eb6-4c3b-97e7-50d6ef2edac5)

 Other issues I remember facing:
-* adminstrator privileges are required
+* administrator privileges are required
 * some BIOS setting changes are required
 * HyperV isn't supported
 * some processors aren't supported